civic-app/civic-app/README.md

 ## Writing and Running Tests

 This project is set up to use [jest](https://facebook.github.io/jest/) for tests.
 You can configure whatever testing strategy you like, but jest works out of the box.
 Create test files in directories called `__tests__` or with the `.test` extension to have the files loaded by jest.
 See the [the template project](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/App.test.js) for an example test.
 The [jest documentation](https://facebook.github.io/jest/docs/en/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).

+### Writing Good Tests

+Best practice for writing tests involves testing a specific, targeted behavior while mocking or carefully ignoring any external dependencies.
+These are called unit tests.
+To write tests efficiently, consider testing only boundary conditions, such as what happens when a prop is `null`, `undefined`, or passed as expected, rather than testing every conceivable scenario.
+A good rule of thumb is that every `.js` file you write should have an accompanying `.test.js` file.
+If that relationship seems off, consider if you may be trying to force too many features into one file or uncessarily splitting functionality across many files.
+But of course, exceptional cases exist.

+[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is a great way to test that our React components render as expected.
+Consider using [shallow rendering](https://reactjs.org/docs/shallow-renderer.html) to ensure your tests aren't dependent on the contents of its children (which should also be tested!!).
+The first time you run a snapshot test, a file will be automatically generated containing a textual rendering of your component.
+Any deviation from this exact rendering in subsequent tests will result in a failure.
+If you feel like new changes are needed, run `yarn test -u` (shorthand for update snapshot) to generate a new baseline.

+For React components that are connected to the store with react-redux (otherwise known as containers), use the `WrappedComponent` property of the component for testing.
+This allows you to explicitly pass in all props to the component and eliminate a dependency on the store, which can unpredictable and be hard to configure.

+When testing api calls, sagas, or other async functions, special consideration needs to be taken to avoid missing failed tests.
+If you set up an async test as you would a synchronous test, the assertions will likely be skipped before the result of the async function returns.
+Thus, any failures will not be detected by the test runner.
+The best practice in this case is to put your assertions in a `then()` handler on the async function and return that promise from the test or use the `done()` callback. `done.fail(error)` can be used to explicitly fail a test, such as by placing it in a code block that should be unreachable if the test passes.

 ## Environment Variables